Jaffer-sadiq/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

 ### Task 2 - Manage access to database objects

-In this task you will manage access to the database and its objects.
+In this task, you will manage access to the database and its objects.
 The first thing you will do is create two users in the *AdventureWorksLT* database.

 1. Use the **Object Explorer** and expand **Databases**.